 The first Tuesday of each term is set apart as Registration day.
-Students must report to class officers on or before that day, a penalty of one dollar per day being imposed for late registration.
-This penalty, however, is not to exceed three dollars and is not imposed upon those entering for the first time.
-Also, the fee will be remitted in case of illness if a student presents a physician's certificate at the time of registration.
+Students must report to class officers on that day for classification or receive unexcused absences (see under "Absences" on page 16).

 Office hours on registration day shall be from 8:00 to 12:00 and from 1:00 to 6:00.

-CLASSIFICATION.
+CLASSIFICATION

-Late Registration of Freshmen: No student in the freshmen year shall be admitted to classification in any of the four-year courses later than the close of the third week of a term.
+Late Registration of Freshmen.
+No student in the freshman year may be admitted to classification in any of the four-year courses later than the close of the third week of a term.